Walter0697/-Deprecated-Old-Personal-Website-Express/README.md

 Technology:
 - express
 - bootstrap
+- javascript

 ## In Progress
 Trying to learn more JQuery in order to make more animation in the website!
 No Promise!!!!

+## What I have done
+- Store my projects in Json files and analysis using javascript
+- Add some scrolling animation